GM3c Alvin Hartley,

 A few weeks later the Woodville Schools column followed up: “We wonder why Inez Helm looks at Alvin Hartley so much?
 Is it because he is so cute?”

-Mr. Hartley, born May 10, 1921, moved to Woodville when he was young and graduated from high school there in 1939.
+Mr. Hartley, born May 10, 1921, in Mead, Oklahoma, moved to Woodville when he was young and graduated from high school there in 1939.
 As a senior, he won the prize for outstanding accomplishment in American history and was recognized for six years of perfect attendance.

 His only sibling, Calvin, was already serving in the Civilian Conservation Corps, and after graduation Alvin followed suit.
 The CCC was a federal Depression-era jobs program.

-CCC pay was meager, but it was all many young men could find in the 1930s.
-The 1940 Census said Alvin worked 26 weeks the previous year and earned $180 as a CCC cook.
-That’s equal to about $3,300 in 2020.
-The Census said Calvin also was a cook and earned $90, though a smudge on the document makes it impossible to see the length of his employment.
+CCC pay was meager — $30 a month, with $25 of it going to the boy’s family — but it was all many teens could find in the 1930s.
+The 1940 Census said Alvin worked 26 weeks the previous year as a CCC cook.
+He served at Camp 3827 in Springfield, Colorado.
+The Census said Calvin also was a cook.

 Their mother, Evy, was widowed before 1930.
 Their father was named Guy, but other details of his life are unavailable.